This page is for the media, booksellers, bloggers, or anyone looking for Deborah Coonts' information.

 Two Line Bio:

-Deborah Coonts is the national bestselling author of the Lucky O’Toole Adventure series (Wanna Get Lucky?, a NYT Notable Crime Novel & a double RITA(tm) finalist), The Heart of Napa series, the Sam Donovan series, and After Me.
+Deborah Coonts is the national bestselling author of the Lucky O’Toole Adventure series (Wanna Get Lucky?, a New York Times Notable Crime Novel & a double RITA™ finalist).
 Learn more about Deborah on her website www.deborahcoonts.com.

 Deborah Coonts swears she was switched at birth.
-Coming from a family of homebodies, Deborah is the odd women out, happiest with a passport, a high-limit credit card, her computer, and changing scenery outside her window.
+Coming from a family of homebodies, Deborah is the odd woman out, happiest with a passport, a high-limit credit card, her computer, and changing scenery outside her window.
 Goaded by an insatiable curiosity, she flies airplanes, rides motorcycles, travels the world, and pretends to be more of a badass than she probably is.
 Deborah is the author of the Lucky O’Toole Vegas Adventure series, a romantic mystery romp through Sin City.
-Wanna Get Lucky?, the first in the series, was a New York Times Notable Crime Novel and a double RITA ™ Award Finalist.
-Her contemporary romance inclinations found wing in The Heart of Napa series, set amid the bucolic vineyards of Napa.
-For thrills and dark mystery, she penned, After Me, an iBooks Best Of and a Nook First choice.
-And to further flex her writing abilities, Deborah penned the Sam Donovan series, a romance suspense series highlighting her love of flight.
-Right now, Deborah calls San Francisco home, but, since it’s her we’re talking about, this too can change.
-But, for sure you can find Deborah at www.deborahcoonts.com.
+Wanna Get Lucky?, the first in the series, was a New York Times Notable Crime Novel and a double RITA™ Award Finalist.
+She has also penned a few standalone novels; After Me, a medical thriller, Deep Water, a romantic suspense, and Crushed, a contemporary romance set in Napa.
+Although rarely there, Deborah calls Houston home.
+You can always track her down at www.deborahcoonts.com.

 Someone once told me I lived a peripatetic life—yes, I had to look it up.
 And he was right.
 I’ve been everything from a mom, business owner, accountant, wife, pilot, flight instructor, lawyer …worse, a tax lawyer… to a writer.
 The three personas I’ve kept suit me the best: mom, flight instructor, and writer.
 And the other personas I’ve tried on then shrugged out of and discarded like an itchy coat were great grist for the story mill.